Personal Loans

 That’s a big percentage.
 However, it makes sense based on consumer confidence levels in our monthly BNPL Tracker.

-According to March’s BNPL Tracker, 49% of respondents at least considering getting a BNPL loan this month say they’re very confident they could pay off that loan without missing a payment.
-That’s down three percentage points from February and marks the lowest percentage since October, when it was 48%.
-March’s decline pushes the totals even further below last summer’s highs (a record 66% in June and 57% in both July and August).
+According to November’s BNPL Tracker, 50% of respondents at least considering getting a BNPL loan this month say they’re very confident they could pay off that loan without missing a payment.
+That’s down two percentage points from October.
+Meanwhile, 36% say they’re only somewhat confident, up six points from October and matching the highest total of 2024.

 The average purchase amount of a BNPL loan is $132, according to an April 2023 report from Experian.

 However, there’s no question that BNPL is used for a huge variety of items at a wide range of prices.
-For example, the 2023 LendingTree survey showed that consumers used the loans for everything from groceries and dining out to travel, technology items and home décor.
+For example, the 2024 LendingTree survey showed that consumers used the loans for everything from groceries and dining out to travel, technology items and home decor.

-PayPal, Afterpay, Klarna and Affirm are the most popular BNPL apps.
+PayPal, Affirm, Afterpay and Klarna are the most popular BNPL apps.

-BNPL is a crowded field with many players — including Apple, which launched its Apple Pay Later service in March 2023 — but these four were clearly among the most used, according to the 2023 LendingTree survey.
+BNPL is a crowded field with many players — including Apple, whose Apple Pay Later service ranked as the fifth most commonly used service in our survey despite launching only in March 2023 — but these four were clearly among the most used, according to the 2024 LendingTree survey.

-More than half of all BNPL users said they’ve used PayPal (55%), while 33% have used Klarna, 29% have used Afterpay and 28% have used Affirm.
-None of the other firms we asked about were used by more than 10% of respondents.
+More than half of all BNPL users said they’ve used PayPal (53%), while 37% have used Affirm, 33% have used Afterpay and 30% have used Klarna.
+Among the other firms we asked about, only Apple Pay Later (13%) was used by more than 10% of respondents.

 All four companies offer BNPL apps, but their services can also be used through web browsers — often through retailers’ online checkout pages.